lhy110/sail_tutorials/1. Installation and Environment Setup/README.md

 cd "1.
 Installation and Environment Setup"

-conda create --name SAIL python=3.6 conda activate SAIL
+conda create --name python_tf1 python=3.6
+conda activate python_tf1

 # Conda install if using a GPU, for CUDA and cuDNN.
 conda install -c anaconda tensorflow-gpu